oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 The OER4SDI project has been recommended by the Digital University NRW and is funded by the Ministry of Culture and Science NRW.

-## 2. Background on IoT and analyzing PM2.5 data streams
+## 2. Background on the IoT and the analysis of PM2.5 data streams

-With the following slides we provide you with some context and background on processing streams of PM2.5 sensor data.
+With the following slides we provide you with some context and background on processing streams of PM 2.5 sensor data.

-### 2.1 read and learn...
+### 2.1 Read and learn...

 <img src="https://github.com/oer4sdi/OER-spatial-data-streaming/blob/main/img/P1_00_Overview.svg" width="1000">